m4xw/mupen64plus-libretro-nx/README.md

  generated WAT using `wat2wasm` from the
  [WABT toolkit](https://github.com/WebAssembly/wabt) to ensure it is valid WebAssembly code.
 The same directory also provides a small Node.js script `run_generated_wasm.js` that instantiates this module, initializes a minimal CPU state and executes the exported block using the browser-style WebAssembly API.

+Additional unit tests exercise signed multiply/divide edge cases to ensure the HI and LO registers receive correctly sign-extended results even when operands are negative or the product overflows 32 bits.
+Another test builds a small loop with nested branches and a dynamic `JR` to jump back inside the block, verifying delay slots and that `pcaddr` is updated correctly when control flow becomes complex.

+To help approach full opcode coverage a helper script named `generate_opcode_tests.py` under the same directory parses `mips_instructions.def` and assembles one-off test blocks for any opcode with a known template.
+Running the script will emit the machine code words used for each block and write the temporary assembly files beneath `generated/`.

 Future work for the WebAssembly backend includes:
  - hooking generated code into the CPU core for execution